arinspunk/arinspunk-archive/README.md

 This project is under [GNU GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.html)

 Isaac Sans, the beautiful font from [MaisTypes](https://maistypes.cargo.site/Isaac-Sans), is under its own license.
-If you want to use it, you need to [contact them](https://twitter.com/marcosdopico).
+If you want to use it, you need to [contact them](https://twitter.com/marcosdopico) first.